What Your Cowboy Hat Says About You

 I haven’t had the opportunity to go on a horseback riding vacation in Italy, but I’m told that European cowboys have their own hat styles as well.
 Have you seen the Butteri cowboys from Italy?
 Cowboys from the Maremma region of Italy, have been herding Maremmana cattle for centuries.

 No matter whether you wear an Australian “Aussie style” weather proof hat with a wide brim, a cowboy hat with UPF 50 sun protection or a fedora style hat as a fashion statement, you’ve got to feel confident in your hat!
 I’m always adding to my hat collection.
 I hope to be sporting a Stetson cowboy hat the next time you see me on horseback.

 I have attended a Charreada in San Antonio, Texas with Mexican horsemen and women.
 The sombrero, with its high pointed crown and wide brim is unique to the charro.

-Do you wear a cowboy hat?
-What does your hat say about you?
+What does your cowboy hat say about you?

 Checkout more cowboy hats here.

 *Disclaimer: this article contains affiliate links.
 At no extra cost to you, I earn a portion of commission on any products you buy through my custom links.
 Thank you for your support!